-Components Segment: Our Components Segment sells solar power products, including solar cells, solar panels and inverters, which convert sunlight to electricity compatible with the utility network.
+Components Segment.
+Our Components Segment sells solar power products, including solar cells, solar panels and inverters, which convert sunlight to electricity compatible with the utility network.
 We believe our solar cells provide the following benefits compared with conventional solar cells:

-- superior performance, including the ability to generate up to 50% more power per unit area; - · superior aesthetics, with our uniformly black surface design that eliminates highly visible reflective grid lines and metal interconnect ribbons; and - more efficient use of silicon, a key raw material used in the manufacture of solar cells.
+- superior performance, including the ability to generate up to 50% more power per unit area; - superior aesthetics, with our uniformly black surface design that eliminates highly visible reflective grid lines and metal interconnect ribbons; and - efficient use of silicon, a key raw material used in the manufacture of solar cells.

-We sell our solar components products to installers and resellers, including our global dealer network, for use in residential and commercial applications where the high efficiency and superior aesthetics of our solar power products provide compelling customer benefits.
+We sell our solar components products to installers and resellers for use in residential and commercial applications where the high efficiency and superior aesthetics of our solar power products provide compelling customer benefits.
 We also sell products for use in multi-megawatt solar power plant applications.
-In many situations, we offer a materially lower area-related cost structure for our customers because our solar panels require a substantially smaller roof or land area than conventional solar technology and half or less of the roof or land area of commercial solar thin film technologies.
-We sell our products primarily in North America, Europe and Asia, principally in regions where public policy has accelerated solar power adoption.
-In fiscal 2008, 2007 and 2006, components revenue represented approximately 43%, 40% and 100%, respectively, of total revenue.
+In many situations, we offer a materially lower area-related cost structure for our customers because our solar panels require a substantially smaller land area than conventional solar technology and half or less of the land area of commercial solar thin film technologies.
+We sell our products in countries in Europe, Asia and North America, principally in regions where government incentives have accelerated solar power adoption.